 Dreams are made in New York city and the Alice in Wonderland statue tucked away in Central Park perfectly indulges childhood dreams!
 The Mad Hatter, the March Hare, the Cheshire Cat, the Dormouse and Alice are all in attendance at this tea party and the statue is the perfect opportunity to capture a more playful side of the city.

 New York Photo tip: You can buy tickets to the One World Observatory in advance which also allow you to skip the line so you don’t have to wait!
-Buy your tickets now – Book Tour
+Buy your tickets now – check prices now!

 New York Photo Tip: Photography is allowed without a flash throughout the museum.
 The museum is usually closed on Mondays.